 You can hide the navigator panel by clicking the navigator toggle icon above the panel (keyboard shortcut: CTRL/CMD + J).
 Hiding it will show additional icons in the toolbar (shown above) for navigating between mockups or assets (depending on which one is selected).

-You can reorder your mockups by dragging them up and down in the navigator panel.
+Mockups can be reordered by dragging them up and down in the navigator panel.
 This can be useful when exporting to PDF, for example.
 The order of your mockups will be remembered when you close and reopen your project, even if opened on a different computer.

 Context menu actions#